Whangateau Harbour

 The Whangateau Harbour is a natural harbour in New Zealand.
 It is a sandspit estuary, located on the north-eastern coast of the Auckland Region north-east of Matakana, and empties into the Hauraki Gulf.
 Due to the harbour's high quality water and dense shellfish beds (primarily pipi), the harbour is a popular spot for shellfish gathering.

 Geography

-The Whangateau Harbour is a sandspit estuary, separated from Ōmaha Bay by a sandspit, where the town of Ōmaha is located.
+The Whangateau Harbour is a sandspit estuary, separated from Ōmaha Bay by a sandspit.
 The modern harbour formed during the Holocene, after the formation of the sandspit.
 Horseshoe Island is an exposed sand-bar located in the centre of the harbour.

 The Whangateau Harbour has almost complete tidal flushing, meaning it has some of the best water quality for a harbour in New Zealand.